Jerry Lawler: Heart attack incident

-On September 10, 2012 during Raw at the Bell Centre in Montreal, Quebec, not long after defeating Punk and Dolph Ziggler in a tag-team match with Randy Orton, Lawler legitimately collapsed at the announcers table while Kane and Daniel Bryan competed against Titus O'Neil and Darren Young.
+On September 10, 2012, during Raw at the Bell Centre in Montreal, Quebec, not long after defeating Punk and Dolph Ziggler in a tag-team match with Randy Orton, Lawler legitimately collapsed at the announcers table while Kane and Daniel Bryan competed against Titus O'Neil and Darren Young.
 Cole continued to call that match alone, as well as the next match, before WWE (through Cole) announced the medical situation with Lawler.
 The remaining matches on the show went ahead as scheduled but without commentary and updates on Lawler's condition were provided by Cole.
 At the end of the broadcast, it was announced that he had received CPR, but was breathing independently and reacting to stimulation.
 Doctors said that Lawler was clinically dead for almost 30 minutes.
 It was later confirmed on WWE.com that Lawler had suffered a heart attack.
-On September 11, 2012, he underwent an angioplasty to improve blood flow to his heart.
-On September 12, 2012, Lawler was reported to be slowly being eased off sedation, his ventilator removed.
+On September 11, he underwent an angioplasty to improve blood flow to his heart.
+On September 12, Lawler was reported to be slowly being eased off sedation, his ventilator removed.
 He was able to blink, nod, and squeeze with his hands, and that same day, the results of several CT scans showed no signs of brain damage.
 By September 17, Lawler had returned to his home in Memphis.
 During Lawler's hospital stay, it was determined that his heart attack was not caused by a blocked artery, but was instead an unexplained cardiac arrest.
 Lawler was soon medically cleared to continue wrestling.

 It was announced on October 29 that Lawler would return to WWE on the November 12 episode of Raw.
-He continued his rivalry with Punk after his emotional return was interrupted by Punk and Paul Heyman, who re-enacted his heart attack.
+He continued his rivalry with Punk after his return was interrupted by Punk and Paul Heyman, who re-enacted his heart attack.
 Lawler continued to favor Punk's opponents, hoping that Punk would lose the WWE Championship, which he eventually did to The Rock at the Royal Rumble much to Lawler's delight.